How much protein do I need per day in my diet?

 • 1 gram of alcohol = 7 calories. |

-Tracking all macros means you're automatically tracking all calories.
-And so you make sure you know where those calories come from, if they come from proteins, carbohydrates, fats or alcohol.
+Tracking all macros means you are automatically tracking all calories.
+And this way you make sure you know where those calories come from, whether from proteins, carbohydrates, fats or alcohol.

 For example: